Serialcomms/COM-Port-Configuration-VBA/RIBBON/RibbonCustomisation.md

 The COM port will be closed again if open after attempting to apply settings

 [^1]:  Port may be open with another application or has been removed since last port scan
-[^2]:  Selected value out of range or port does not support any changes (e.g. some virtual port types)
+[^2]:  Selected settings out of range or port does not support any setting changes (e.g. some virtual port types)